rrahul49/Udacity-Data-Engineering-Projects/Data Engineering Capstone/README.md

 # Data Engineering Capstone Project

 ## Scope
-The purpose of this project is to develop an ETL pipeline using Airflow, constructing a data warehouse through Redshift databases and S3 data storage as well as defining efficient data models e.g. star schema.
-In this project we will use US immigration data, focusing on the type of visas being issued and the profiles associated.
-The scope of this project is limited to the data sources listed below with data being aggregated across numerous dimensions such as visatype, gender, port_of_entry, nationality and month.
+The purpose of this project is to develop an ETL pipeline using Airflow, constructing a data warehouse using AWS services such as Redshift and S3 aand defining an efficient data model.

 ## Datasets
 - I94 Immigration Data: This data comes from the US National Tourism and Trade Office found [here](https://travel.trade.gov/research/reports/i94/historical/2016.html).